Skip to contents

 )

-We then verify and, if necessary, repair sex coding to ensure compatibility with downstream pedigree-based operations.
+We also verify and repair sex coding to ensure compatibility with downstream pedigree operations.

 df_potter <- checkSex(df_potter,